-Local Service 4.4: Construction and Ma Local Service 4.4: Construction and Maintenance of Local Roads, Footpaths and Kerbing Activity Council's Role Performance Measure July to December 2014 January to June 2015 Condition rating stays the same or improves Condition rating programmed for 2015 in accordance with the Asset Improvement Plan.
-Camden Council engaged Pavement Management Services to perform 100% data collection in February 2015.
-70% of data collection completed and supplied by the contractor.
-Information currently under analysis by Asset Management Team.
+Activity Council's Role Performance Measure July to December 2014 January to June 2015 Condition rating stays the same or improves Condition rating programmed for 2015 in accordance with the Asset Improvement Plan.
+Camden Council engaged Pavement Management Services to perform 10 data collection in February 2015.
+709 data collection completed and suppli by the contractor.
+Information curre under analysis by Asset Managemen Team.
 Project management of design and construction for selected road upgrade and new infrastructure projects Facilities provided to Council's requirements within agreed timeframes and budgets A contract has been awarded for the underground installation of existing overhead high voltage and transmission power in Springs road Spring farm.
 These works are proposed to be undertaken together with Springs Road Stage 2 Urban Upgrade.
 The Urban upgrade works and undergrounding of power were scheduled for completion after current culvert installation works by Urban Growth and the reopening of Richardson Road, to avoid two major road closures at the same time in the same area.
-The delays in Richardson Road Culvert works have subsequently delayed the Springs Road Urban Upgrade of Springs Road were called for full road closure and an option to complete the works with a lane closure under traffic control.
-The delays in Richardson Road Culvert works have subsequently delayed the Springs Road urban upgrade works and undergrounding of power.
-The culverts were not completed until mid July 2015.
+The delays in Richardson Road Culvert works have subsequently delayed the Springs Road Urban Upgrade works.
+Tenders for the Urban Upgrade of Springs Road were called for full road closure and an option to complete the works with a lane closure under traffic control.
+The delays in Richardson Road Culve works have subsequently delayed th Springs Road urban upgrade works a undergrounding of power.
+The culverts were not completed unimid July 2015.
 The undergrounding of power and reconstruction of Springs Rd will now commence in August 2015.
 Additional resources to respond to road maintenance requirements in order to provide quality, safe roads Workforce increase Staff recruited maintenance ongoing.
-Works programs completed in line with works programs and allocated resources and budgets.
+Works programs completed in line works programs and allocated resources and budgets.